citp/privacy-policy-historical/p/po/pow/powermapper.com.md

-> *The following text is extracted and transformed from the powermapper.com privacy policy that was archived on 2007-12-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071229050745id_/http%3A//www.powermapper.com/smallprint/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the powermapper.com privacy policy that was archived on 2008-06-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080627031248id_/http%3A//www.powermapper.com/smallprint/privacy.htm) for the most accurate reproduction.*

 # Electrum Solutions - Privacy Policy

 Your privacy is important to us and we will not do anything to violate your trust.

-We collect two sorts of information on this site:
+We collect these sorts of information on this site:

   * Anonymous aggregate information about vists to this web site (this cannot be associated with a particular user)
   * Personal information collected from customers who purchase products (name, company, address, email address, phone number, and fax number)
+  * The optional e-mail address used by the SortSite online demo to send you the scan results.